tonylambe/teamselect/README.md

 Quick util to randomly pick n number of users from a team.

 ## WHY
-I needed a way to pick failry randomly pick team members for tasks.
+I needed a way to randomly pick team members for tasks.
 Works with multiple teams

 ## HOW